Xcore Nutrition 100% Whey Hydro Isolate Supplement Review

 Is it really a top protein?

-Let's start the analysis by forgetting about marketing and analyzing the facts, because these are the ones that matter.
+Let's start the analysis, forgetting about marketing a little and analyzing the facts, because those are the ones that matter.

 The 100% Whey Hydro Isolate is available in two sizes - 907g and 2000g.

-In addition to sizes, we have 5 flavors available: Strawberry, chocolate, vanilla, biscuit/cream and banana.
+In addition to the sizes, we have 5 flavors available: Strawberry, chocolate, vanilla, wafer / cream and banana.

-The list of ingredients for this supplement is as follows:
+The list of ingredients in this supplement is as follows:

 Confused.
 This list of ingredients is undoubtedly confusing.